pinkpong111/Vector-Storm-Theory/README.md

 When integration_capacity < unintegrated_pressure:
   System cannot maintain CW geometry
-  → catastrophic collapse OR Vector Storm
+  → catastrophic fractal collapse OR Vector Storm

 Vector Storm is the cheaper option when collapse is untenable.
 It is not initiated.
 It is structurally forced.